Rudy Warman and the Heavy Weather – Local Music

 Creative Foundation Tenants

-The boys are Creative Foundation tenants, living above Tontine Street and joining in with various elements of the town.
+The boys are Creative Folkestone tenants, living above Tontine Street and joining in with various elements of the town.
 They gig regularly, and have an international following.
 Their work has taken them across Europe to play at fans’ weddings; the boys pluck away and sing examples their songs that have been the soundtrack to many people’s Big Days.

 When their dad, Shane, walks in, looking very much like the older brother than their father, the stories change to other major events in their lives.
 The boys are vegans and are great friends with Dr Legumes.
 Zenon is the photographer for the restaurant and Rudy’s girlfriend works there.